mdroste/stata-pyload/README.md

 Using pyload is very simple.
 You can optionally specify a set of variables to import - if none are specified, then all variables will be imported.
 You can also use if/in conditions (as with many other Stata programs) to specify a set of observations from your dataset to export.

-Here is an example loading a Stata dataset, sending it to Python, and then loading the Python interpreter to check the contents:
+Here is a quick example:
 ```stata
 * Load example dataset
 sysuse auto